virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 	[HELP] >

 Many of these are things more helpful to me (for debugging the compiler) than to you, I expect.

 Debugging
 ---------

-I would, however, like to make some special note of the interpreter commands TRACE/NOTRACE and LBNF/BNF/NOAST.
+I would like to make some special note of the interpreter commands TRACE/NOTRACE and LBNF/BNF/NOAST.

-The compiler processes the HAL/S language in terms of what's known as the "grammar" of the language, which is something typically expressed in a language called BNF (Backus Naur Form).
-Unfortunately, BNF, if intendend as a *full* description, applies only what are called "context-free" grammars.
+The compiler processes the HAL/S language in terms of what's known as the "grammar" of HAL/S, which is something typically expressed in a language called BNF (Backus Naur Form).
+Unfortunately, BNF, if intendend as a *full* description, applies only to what are called "context-free" grammars.
 And as originally defined by the team that designed HAL/S back in the 1970's, HAL/S is *not* context-free.

-Our modern compiler works around this difficulty by having a preprocessor that "mangles" HAL/S into a slightly-different language called "Preprocessed HAL/S" that is context-free.
-This mangling does several things, but where it will probably be most obvious is that identifiers (i.e., the symbolic names of variables, function, procedures, etc.) are modified to indicate just what type of objects the identifiers refer to.
+Our modern compiler works around this difficulty by having a preprocessor that "mangles" HAL/S into a slightly-different language I call "Preprocessed HAL/S" that *is* context-free.
+This mangling does several things, but where it will probably be most obvious is that identifiers (i.e., the symbolic names of variables, functions, procedures, etc.) are modified to indicate just what type of objects the identifiers refer to.
 You won't see this in numerical variables, so for example, the variable I in "DECLARE I INTEGER;" remains as-is,